dkalowsk/drafts/tooling_unification.md

 Document number: Dnnnn=yy-nnnn
 Date:            2018-09-19
-Project:         ISO WG21 : SG 15 : Tooling
+Audience:        SG15
 Reply-to:        Dan Kalowsky

 # Consolidation of External Tooling Commands

 ## Introduction

-One new attribute [[tooling]] is proposed.
+A new [[tooling]] attribute is proposed.
 This attribute will serve to provide a unified language mechanism for communicating with external C++ tooling.